karlyndiary/DA-Cheatsheet/Tableau/[12] Filtering & Sorting.md

     - Each click in the quick filter is a query
   - Minimize the number of quick filters
   - Arrange the filters in the proper order
+  - Don't use "All" in the filters where it has low cardinality